Opportunity cost concept

 Process for allocating limited resources

-The process involves identifying all options and resources, then carefully assessing both the benefits and associated costs, visible and invisible, to choose the best option.
+The process involves identifying all options and resources, then carefully assessing both the associated benefits and costs, visible and invisible, to choose the best option.

 Identification of alternatives and resources